uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.9.5 =
+* Move google-api-php-client due to svn delete issues on deploy.

 = 2.9.4 =
 * Update google-api-php-client library to v2.2.4 to fix issues with OAuth calls.
 Props @sieumeo for notifying us about the change!